git-hatano/git-hatano/README.md

-- 👋 Hi, I’m @git-hatano
+- 👋 Hi, I’m Kazuhiro Hatano
 - 👀 I’m interested in mortorbike
 - 🌱 I’m currently learning data science
-- 📫 How to reach me @hatterblog
+- 📫 How to reach me [@hatterblog](https://twitter.com/hatterblog)

 <!---
 git-hatano/git-hatano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.